-A frequent question we receive from users of our flow-based video editor is in regards to the metadata.
-Like, what the heck actually IS metadata?
+A frequent question we receive from users of our flow-based video editor is in regards to the attributes: "What the heck actually IS an attribute?"
 Good question.
 Say, for example, you take a picture with your camera.
-In addition to the actual picture data (i.e. the pixels of color which comprise the photo), you may want to know where the photo was taken, who took the photo, what time the photo was taken etc. That is metadata: data about data.
+In addition to the actual picture data (i.e. the pixels of color which comprise the photo), you may want to know where the photo was taken, who took the photo, what time the photo was taken etc. Those are attributes: data about data.

 So how does this apply to our video editing?
-Simple: our timeline uses this metadata concept.
+Simple: our timeline uses this attribute concept.
 Here is why:

 1. Natural Organization

 By organizing the data into sections, it gives all the data a natural organization.
 For example, the above picture shows a shot tag on the timeline.
-This shot tag has metadata associated with the result.
+This shot tag has attributes associated with the result.
 Was the shot a goal or a save?
 Did it sail wide, or was it blocked?
-That result has been made a characteristic of the shot tag, all thanks to metadata.
+That result has been made a characteristic of the shot tag, all thanks to the attributes.

 Sure, we could have made a 'goal' tag and a 'blocked' tag, a 'wide' tag and a 'save' tag, but we'll see in a bit why that wouldn't have been a very good idea.